 - 5minArts: This site has tons of info, and a great photoshop tutorial section as well!

 - Process: I have a round-about process, but it’s been working so I’m stickin’ with it!
 After creating the images in Photoshop, I save my Photoshop file as a JPG then insert the jpg into an MS Publisher document.
 (I use MS Publisher because it is part of my MS Office Suite but you could easily use any Word program.)
-Finally, I save that document as a PDF file (I use PDF Creator) and upload them to 4shared.
-When I post them, I simply insert a link to the 4shared file in my post so you can download it!
-(You can save the PDF’s right out of Photoshop, but they seem to be much larger, even if you flatten the image first, so this is just a work around I do so I can fit more on 4shared and also so I can create multiple page downloads.
+Finally, I save that document as a PDF file (I use PDF Creator).
+(You can save the PDF’s right out of Photoshop, but they seem to be much larger, even if you flatten the image first, so this is just a work around I do so they are smaller and also so I can create multiple page downloads.
 NOTE: If anyone knows how to create a multiple page PDF from Photoshop, I’d love to hear how!)

 - Organization: I use ACDSee 2009 to manage all of my digital scrapbook elements as well as my images for homeschool.
 Although Photoshop Elements comes with an organizer, I found that once I got a certain quantity of images in it, that it was very slow and had a tendency to crash.
 ACDSee 2009 seems to do a better job of managing my images.
 Although it was fairly easy to understand, there is a “How To” class offered at Jessica Sprague for ACDSee.

 - Space!
 Everyone should have an external hard drive that you can back up documents on in the event of a hard drive failure or some pesky virus!
 PLEASE TRUST ME ON THIS!
 I’d have to have you lose all your fabulous creations because you didn’t ‘backup!’
 You can get a fairly inexpensive USB external hard drive to give you some peace of mind, I like these: